Naning War: Aftermath of the conflict

 Dol Said fled from Taboh as the British closed in and sought safety in one of the neighboring Malay chiefdoms.
-The British issued a reward of 2000 Spanish dollars for his capture to little success.
+The British issued a reward of 2,000 Spanish dollars for his capture to no success.
 Dol Said eventually surrendered to the British on 4 February 1834, in return for the promise of a pardon.
 After his surrender, Dol Said was permitted by the British to remain in Malacca where he was well treated.
 His presence was regarded by the British as a means of securing the goodwill of the local population as well as the neighboring Malay chiefdoms.
 Dol Said remained in Malacca until his death in August 1849.
 During this time, the British provided Dol Said with a house and some land in Malacca.
 They also provided him with a pension of 200 rupees a month.
 While in Malacca, Dol Said continued practicing as a traditional medicine man and remained well-respected by the Malay population.

-Following the conflict, the British incorporated Naning (presently known as Taboh Naning) more firmly into its fold and began to administer it as a district of Malacca.
+Following the conflict, the British incorporated Naning (now Taboh Naning) more firmly into its fold and began to administer it as a district of Malacca.
 British laws were imposed and the British took over the appointment of the local Malay chiefs which had previously been the prerogative of the Malay chieftains such as Dol Said.
 A Malaccan of Dutch descent, J.B.
 Westerhout, was appointed as the new superintendent of Naning and charged with the responsibility of administering the territory and collecting the overdue land tax.
 Some of the former chiefs who had support Dol Said were also shipped to India to stand trial for their involvement in the conflict.